Written by Jenny McWhirter on 02 / 02 / 2016

 Gap Year Advice

 Imagine a country so large that it has a land mass the size of Germany and Spain combined, but contains only 2 million people and has the largest number of cheetahs in the world (almost 3,000!)...

 The place you're imagining is Namibia.
 Ok, so maybe it wasn't top of your travel list for 2016.
 That's OK!

 And it's also about to change.
-With the launch of our new gap year 6-week program in Namibia, I’ve taken some time out to discover what Namibia has to offer.
+With the launch of our Namibia program, I’ve taken some time out to discover what Namibia has to offer.